EconomyLens.com

 This handout photo from APEC 2025 KOREA via Yonhap taken and released on November 1, 2025 shows South Korea's President Lee Jae Myung (C) posing for a group photo with leaders from the Asia-Pacific Economic Cooperation (APEC) in Gyeongju.. ©AFP

 Gyeongju (South Korea) (AFP) – Chinese leader Xi Jinping met South Korean counterpart Lee Jae Myung on Saturday, after taking centre stage at an Asian summit in the wake of US leader Donald Trump’s departure.
-The talks on the sidelines of the APEC gathering came on the final day of Xi’s first trip to South Korea in over a decade, and a day after his meeting with Canada’s premier that marked a reset of the nations’ damaged ties.
+The talks on the sidelines of the APEC gathering came on the final day of Xi’s first trip to South Korea in over a decade and a day after his meeting with Canada’s premier, which marked a reset of the nations’ damaged ties.
+Trump had flown to South Korea for the summit but promptly jetted home Thursday after sealing a trade war pause with Xi, with the two agreeing to dial down a dispute that has roiled markets and disrupted global supply chains.

 Related